petersmythe/investec-swipe-n-save/README.md

 If the `toAccountId` and `fromAccountId` parameters are not found in the `env.json` file, the card code can make a once off API call (see `getAccounts()`) to obtain this data, and then use the [Card API to replace](https://developer.investec.com/za/api-products/documentation/SA_Card_Code#operation/UpdateFunctionEnvironmentVariables) its own `env.json` so that the next time it is called, the parameters are already available.

 Note the API Key scope will need to include `card`.

-*ATM Withdrawals*

-This code is just a demo of the API integrations, but you probably want to exclude ATM Withdrawals (merchant code: TBC) from the transactions, so that only true card purchases result in a transfer to the savings account.

-*Authorization Amount*

-And obviously, for a real implementation, the amount transferred (fixed at R1.00) will be a configurable percentage of the Authorization Amount.